 Materials and design.
 The same basic materials and design of Experiment 1 were used in Experiment 2.
 However, in Experiment 2 subjects interacted with two different experimenters.
 The same 51 line-drawn action scenes used in Experiment 1 were reused in Experiment 2, with three of those cards being used in an abbreviated practice round.
 Four experimental lists were constructed to serve as scripts for the experimenters.

 Procedure.
 Each subject was tested by two experimenters.
 (Note that unlike Experiment 1, subjects’ task partners were presented as experimenters, and not as confederates.)
 The experiment consisted of four rounds.
 In two of the rounds, subjects directed utterances (target descriptions) to the same experimenter who described the pictures to them in the prime phase, and in the other two rounds they directed utterances to the other experimenter.
-Each experimenter condition occurred equally in each round across subjects (e.g., half of subjects spoke to the same experimenter in the first round and half spoke to a different experimenter) in order to control for any possible order effects.
+Each experimenter condition occurred equally in each round across subjects (e.g., half of subjects spoke to the same experimenter in the first round and half spoke to a different experimenter) in order to control for order effects.
 Experimenters switched rooms throughout the experiment to maintain the correct partner condition for each subject.
 Verb class (transitive, dative, and locative) and prime structure (preferred and dispreferred) were counterbalanced both within each round and within the two experimenter conditions.

 After each prime and target round, subjects were given one minute to solve four two-digit multiplication problems, which served to make the changing of experimenters less conspicuous.
 After giving the subjects the materials for the multiplication task, the experimenters left their respective rooms, waited one minute for the subjects to complete the multiplication task, and then returned to either the same room or the other room according to the partner switching schedule.